BITSS-OPA/URAP-week-progress/02-orianna/01_weekly_log.md

 - question: Are we relying primarily on Evidence Action data?
 Can/should I be looking for/at data for other deworming efforts?

 ###### Total time: ~12 hours

+## Week 10
+##### Assigned Tasks:
+- write a one sentence summary for each week of what was accomplished
+- review any materials developed or learned and convert into relevant tutorials (leave reminders)
+  - rmarkdown resources?
+- create a bulleted list of tasks of things that should be pursued further
+- finish the summaries
+- finish up the changes to 005 and implement them

+##### Week 10 Progress:
+-

+###### Total time: